xlmcoin/StellarBridge/README.md

 ## Example Brand Introduction

-StellarCapital is an independent capital and advisory platform focused on long-term value creation through disciplined investment strategy, intelligent capital deployment, and trusted partnerships.
+StellarBridge is an independent capital and advisory platform focused on long-term value creation through disciplined investment strategy, intelligent capital deployment, and trusted partnerships.

 We combine institutional rigor with entrepreneurial vision to identify opportunities, preserve capital, and support sustainable growth in evolving global markets.